-More often than not raccoon entries in the middle of the roof have been initially started by a squirrel chewing.
+More often than not, raccoon entries in the middle of the roof have initially started by a squirrel chewing.
 Either as an opportunity to find shelter, or to pursue squirrels as a source of food, sometimes both.
+Raccoons don’t rely on squirrels to make entry points, however they do tend to attract raccoons.
 In any case what makes these uncommon entries possible is the age of the plywood on the roof.
-Over time the plywood ages and shrinks, curves, and rots if shingles are not changed on time.
-Squirrels and raccoons can sense heat escaping from any gap and are sensitive to rotted wood.
-They actively seek these environmental conditions to chew and break into attics, for a new home opportunity.
-This is the result of their survival instincts.
+Plywood can age, shrink, curve and rot especially if the shingles are not changed on time.
+Squirrels and raccoons can sense heat escaping from gaps and are sensitive to rotted wood.
+They actively seek these environmental conditions to chew and break into attics.

 Roofers while experts at their jobs, are not wildlife experts.
-Some of our clients tell us that they’ve recently changed their roofs and are shocked to hear that a squirrel has gained entry into their attic through the roof-line.
-The answer we usually give is that roofers have done their job properly but they are not wildlife control experts.
-Occasionally roofers leave an unintentional gap between the brand new plywood and roof-line.
-This gap only needs to be half an inch, as the heat escapes from this gap, it attracts wildlife and it is big enough for squirrels to fit their teeth into and begin chewing their way into your attic.
+Some clients tell us that they’ve recently changed their roof and are shocked to find out that they have wildlife problems.
+Most of the time roofers have done their jobs to the letter.
+A roofer will not be knowledgeable with wildlife behavior consequently they cannot make calls that better defend your home.
+Occasionally roofers leave an unintentional and sometimes unavoidable gap between the brand new plywood and facia.
+Gaps only require half an inch to attract squirrels and other wildlife.
+Animals will fit their teeth and claws into these gaps and begin chewing and clawing their way into your attic.

 Sometimes the only way to remedy the roofline gap is to stitch the roofline edge until all gaps are protected, see images below.